Kenttleton/data-structures-and-algorithms/Stack/README.md

 ### Types of Stacks

-__Register Stack:__ This type of stack is also a memory element present in the memory unit and can handle a small amount of data only.
+__Register Stack:__ This type of stack is also a memory item present in the memory unit and can handle a small amount of data only.
 The height of the register stack is always limited as the size of the register stack is very small compared to the memory.

 __Memory Stack:__ This type of stack can handle a large amount of memory data.
 The height of the memory stack is flexible as it occupies a large amount of memory data.